jayaguirre/DataVisualization/src/Assignment9 - Treemaps/README.md

 The two buttons with ids `best-size` and `best-count` will transition the rectangles to a layout using this 'Best Direction'.

-### Extra Credit Squarified Treemaps (up to 40%)
-Many of these layouts cause relatively uneven shapes and make it hard to read areas.
-The squarified treemap tries to solve this deficiency by making nodes that are as close as possible to being square.
-See this paper by Bruls, Huizing, and van Wijk for a description of the algorithm squarified treemaps.
-For this version, add 2 more buttons with ids, respectively, `square-size` and `square-count` to switch the layouts to the squarified size layout and squarified count layout.

 ## Included files

 * `README.md` - This file.